-To ensure that city employees can safely perform inspections of construction projects, the city has published expectations regarding site safety measures and inspections.
+To ensure that city employees can safely perform inspections of construction projects, all construction sites will be required to comply with the safety and health requirements outlined in the governor’s Phase 2 Construction COVID-19 Site Requirements.
+In addition the city has published expectations regarding site safety measures and inspections.

 This page contains information about the inspection process, expectations and general guidelines.
 For inspection requirements in other divisions, refer to the Fire Prevention Inspection Division, Transportation Inspection Division and Utilities Inspection Division.

 These are the basic steps you will take in the inspection process.
 Review these steps to understand what is expected of you during your construction project.
 For more information, refer to our Inspection and Construction Guidelines for major commercial projects and review the Inspection and Construction Publications below.

 1. Get your permit

 Apply for your permit online at MyBuildingPermit.
 The permit application process may require plan review.
 When your application and plans have been approved, your permit will be issued to you electronically on your MyBuildingPermit dashboard.

 You are responsible for obtaining all required inspections on your permit.
 Make sure you understand what is expected in each phase of your project.